You're already a Forget The Funnel member, so you can sit back & relax: we'll shoot you an email when new interviews, workshops, and Q&As go live.

 Gia: Too many people are like, well that was just bad and okay, I have an email I've gotta respond to and they're just onto the next thing rather than being like, "Okay, how am I gonna fix this?"
 Because it can go such a long way.
 Especially if you either have your eye on a leadership role or want to move up within the company, your human ability or your ability to connect on a human level with your coworkers is, like you said at the beginning of this, it's way more important at the end of the day than the skill set you bring to the company when you first come.
 So, I love it.
 Thank you so much.
 Yeah.

 Gia: Thank you very much also for offering yourself up on Twitter so if anyone has questions, please find Asia on Twitter and ask and thanks everybody also for taking time out of your day and joining us and we'll see you guys next time.
 Bye.

 Asia Matos: Bye everyone.

 Asia founded her consultancy, DemandMaven, with one goal in mind: to help founders of early-stage SaaS companies & startups build their marketing engine and get their first 100 customers.
-Asia’s areas of expertise include: running paid advertising campaigns, optimizing marketing websites, and creating onboarding flows to attract the right visitors, keep trials coming in, create insanely happy customers.
+Asia’s areas of expertise include running paid advertising campaigns, optimizing marketing websites, and creating onboarding flows to attract the right visitors, keep trials coming in, and create insanely happy customers.